dylanreed/dylan.blog/_posts/2007-06-19-slight-change-of-plans.markdown

 - Projects
 comments: []
 ---

-<p>I have been trying and trying to install Ubuntu and DSL to the purple iMac of death with no luck at all.
-I have basically given up and am thinking of using one of the busted up laptops instead.</p>
+I have been trying and trying to install Ubuntu and DSL to the purple iMac of death with no luck at all.
+I have basically given up and am thinking of using one of the busted up laptops instead.

-<p>I will probably use Tommy Sunshine's and a 22" CRT monitor then build the cabinet around it.
-I am hoping to figure out a way to add a file cabinet into the overall design so that I can weasel it into the den\study area, since it wouldn't just be video games.</p>
+I will probably use Tommy Sunshine's and a 22" CRT monitor then build the cabinet around it.
+I am hoping to figure out a way to add a file cabinet into the overall design so that I can weasel it into the den\study area, since it wouldn't just be video games.

-<p>I think a file cabinet MAME player that plays Ms. Pacman will go a long way to convincing Sarah that it is necessary to have in our house.
-Sure....that will work.</p>
+I think a file cabinet MAME player that plays Ms. Pacman will go a long way to convincing Sarah that it is necessary to have in our house.
+Sure....that will work.

-<p>I will try the Linux nonsense on the laptops tonight.</p>
+I will try the Linux nonsense on the laptops tonight.
-<p><!--adsense#text--></p>